-Thanks to many dedicated individuals, agencies, and organizations, our non-profit organization has been providing services for those in need in and around Greater Kansas City for more than 120 years.
+Thanks to many dedicated individuals, agencies, and organizations, our non-profit organization has been providing services for those in need in and around Greater Kansas City for 125 years.

 It all began in 1894, when the Helping Hand Institute was founded in Kansas City, Missouri.
 The Helping Hand Institute provided food, shelter and a work relief program for those who were homeless and without resources.
 Men carried out work projects in exchange for room and board, or earned wages breaking rock at quarries, salvaging waste material and bailing paper.
 Others raised crops at the Helping Hand farm to feed the Institute’s residents.
 Through the Helping Hand Institute, literally thousands of Kansas City citizens were able to obtain employment and become self-sufficient.